saylordotorg/course_bio102/Unit03.md

+---
+layout: default
+title: "BIO102: Introduction to Evolutionary Biology and Ecology"
+course_description: "An examination of how organisms evolve over time, with particular emphasis on natural selection, evolution, speciation, phylogeny and taxonomy, and aspects of genetics and inheritance.
+Also explores the study of population ecology and ecosystems."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Darwinian Natural Selection** <span id="3"></span> *This unit focuses on the idea of evolution through natural selection as first proposed by Charles Darwin.
 He developed this theory after he